opekope2/OptiGUI/docs/format.md

 For each container GUI texture to replace, create a `.ini` file in `/assets/minecraft/optigui/gui/` folder of the resource pack.
 INI files can be organized into subfolders of any depth, as long as everything is within the top-level `/assets/minecraft/optigui/gui/` folder.

 !!! note
-    Every property is optinal, unless noted otherwise.
+    Every property is optional, unless noted otherwise.
 Properties unspecified in a properties file will not be taken into account while replacing GUI textures.

 ## General properties